How to Have a Natural Miscarriage (No D&C)Updated: February 13, 2017Healthy Pregnancy, Baby & Child, Natural Remedies

 by Stephanie Brandt Cornais of Mama and Baby Love

-I recently had a miscarriage.
-I chose to have a natural miscarriage and let nature take its course at home, instead of opting for a D&C.
+I recently experienced a heartbreaking miscarriage.
+Instead of opting for a hospital visit and invasive D&C, I chose to have a natural miscarriage and let nature take its course at home.

-A D&C stands for “dilation and curetagge”, a surgical technique where a doctor dilates the cervix and clears the uterine lining using an instrument called a curette.
+D&C stands for “dilation and curetagge”.
+It is a surgical technique where a doctor forcibly dilates the cervix and clears the uterine lining using an instrument called a curette.

 A D&C is not a pleasant experience.
 Avoiding it using natural methods is a highly desirable alternative!

 I was almost 12 weeks along when I miscarried, so it was almost like a mini birth.
 I was lucky that I have experienced a live, home birth when my daughter was born over two years ago.
 That, combined with past experiences with miscarriage, helped me to not be afraid of the process.
 I was very thankful to do everything at home.
 The physical process was an important part of my overall healing.